lonix/ansible-docker/README.md

 Role Name
 =========

-This role will install latest docker from docker.io's private repos.
+This role will install latest docker from docker.io's offical repo.

 Requirements
 ------------